umccr/agha-data-validation-pipeline/README.md

 - **s3_validation:** This will trigger validation submitted through the pipeline.
 For time being, checks are: checksum, validate filetype, and create_index.
 (Script)[https://github.com/umccr/agha-data-validation-scripts].
 - **data_transfer_manager:** This would use AWS/CLI Image and use MV command to move data from staging to store
+- **gdr_s3_data_sharing:** This would use AWS/CLI Image and use the CP command to copy files from store bucket to other specified bucket.

 ### Lambda Arguments